312 East Morse Boulevard

-The Winter Park Scenic Boat Tour is a one hour trip you will enjoy whether it's your first time or hundredth time.
+The Winter Park Scenic Boat Tour is a one-hour tour you will enjoy whether it's your first time or hundredth time.

 What makes it unique is the route the tour boats take through Lakes Osceola, Virginia, and Maitland.

-After touring Lake Virginia, the boat heads back north through the same canal and into Lake Osceola for a leisurely cruise along the shoreline and a glimpse into the many historic and modern mansions.
+After touring Lake Virginia, the boat heads back north through the same canal and into Lake Osceola for a leisurely cruise along the shoreline and a glimpse into the many historic mansions and exquisite estates.

 The tour is open for business every day of the year except Christmas.